ywill3/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/BROKER_LOAD.md

   - `hdfs_host`: the IP address of the NameNode host in the HDFS cluster.

-  - `hdfs_host`: the FS port of the NameNode host in the HDFS cluster.
+  - `hdfs_port`: the FS port of the NameNode host in the HDFS cluster.
 The default port number is `9000`.

   > **NOTICE**
   >